bmdanielsson/marvin-nets/README.md

 # v4 nets

 The v4 format uses the HalfKP 256x2-32-32-1 architecture.
 Additionally quantization have been moved to the engine.
+Not used for any public version of Marvin.

+**net-9ef737e9.nnue**

+This net was trained using 3B positions searched to depth 8 using.
+It was trained with --use-factorizer.

+# v5 nets

+The v5 format uses the HalfKP 256x2-16-16-1 architecture.
 This format is used for Marvin > 6.0.0.

-**net-9ef737e9.nnue**
+**net-710faff.nnue**

 This net was trained using 3B positions searched to depth 8 using.
 It was trained with --use-factorizer.